shark19/TwentyWords/README.md

 App for finding top 20 words in file.

-App support latin and cyrillic symbols.
+App supports latin and cyrillic symbols.

 INSTALLING